lucywang000/clj-statecharts/docs/content/docs/parallel-states.md

 state, each event is dispatched to all its child states and in lots of cases some events is only handled by one child state.
 However, IMO this is hardly a problem given today's hardware technology, unless you're building some nano-second HFT system.
+For most applications, clj-statecharts takes less than 1ms to process an event.

 ## Useful links

 - [Parallel States in StateCharts 101](https://statecharts.github.io/glossary/parallel-state.html)
 - [XState's parallel states support](https://xstate.js.org/docs/guides/parallel.html)

 Note that in xstate the regions are still represented in the `states` key, which I think is not a good choice since `states` is also used to represent the children of hierarchical states.
 So in clj-statecharts we use the `:regions` key.